 The 2019 property market has thrown up some surprises.
 With the uncertainty of Brexit looming over, the market has reacted negatively with a fall in the average price of properties.
-Many sellers are struggling to sell their London homes which could equal good news for expats ready and raring to purchase.
+Many sellers in the capital are finding it a struggle to sell houses fast or in a time frame that suits them, which could equal good news for expats ready and raring to be London homeowners.

 The February 2019 seasonal report produced by the Office for National Statistics, reported a 3.8% fall in the average house price within London from February 2018 to £462,000.
 The uncertainty caused by Brexit affected some London Boroughs worse than others, with prices around Central London witnessing a steeper fall (January 2018 – January 2019):